Maybe you want it revealed. Maybe you don't.

 In addition, some aspects are under-represented, and others over-represented.
 For example:

-In January, we start our third year of the Backstory Preaching® Mentorship, where 100% of preachers who have participated in the program recommend it for their colleagues.
+In August, we start our next season of the Backstory Preaching® Mentorship, where 100% of preachers who have participated in the program recommend it for their colleagues.

 Where else do you get the chance to:

-Running for eight months out of twelve (January-May, September-November), preachers are guided through an intensive process to develop new skills, improve their preaching craft, and spiritually infuse their preaching process in a way that transforms their whole ministry.
+Running for ten months out of twelve (August-May), preachers are guided through an intensive process to develop new skills, improve their preaching craft, and spiritually infuse their preaching process in a way that transforms their whole ministry.

 As an intimate program, space is limited.